hashkanna/CarND-Behavioral-Cloning/README.md

 * There are 5 convolutional layers that were identified by the NVIDIA engineers through empirical means through various experiments with different layer configurations.
 * The first 3 layers have a stride length of 2x2 and a kernel size of 5x5
 * The remaining 2 convolutional layers are non-strided with a kernel size of 3x3
+* All the layers have a Rectified Linear Unit ReLU non-linear activation

 ###### Fully Connected Layer
 There are 3 fully connected layers which result in a value that is the inverse turning radius.